vytasrgl/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 `$$findtext_word` is bound to the word index in which the match was found where one or more blanks separate words.
 Indexing starts at 1 (same as sentence positional notation).

 An optional fourth argument `insensitive` will match insensitively.

 Failing to match will generate a rule failure.
-If the source or substring contains an `_`, these will be converted to blanks before execution, to allow that or the space notation to be considered equivalent (unless your source or substring is literally an underscore only.
+If the source or substring contains an `_`, these will be converted to blanks before execution, to allow that or the space notation to be considered equivalent (unless your source or substring is literally an underscore only).

 ### `^flags ( word )`